Scammell

-Scammell Lorries Limited was a British manufacturer of trucks, particularly specialist and military off-road vehicles, between 1921 and 1988.
+Scammell Lorries Limited was a British manufacturer of lorries, particularly specialist and military off-road vehicles, between 1921 and 1988.
 From 1955 Scammell was part of Leyland Motors.

 History

 Scammell started as a late-Victorian period wheelwright and coach-building business, G Scammell & Nephew Ltd in Spitalfields, London.
 George Scammell, the founder, was joined by his nephew Richard and Richard's sons Alfred and James.
 By the early 1900s, the firm had become financially stable, providing maintenance to customers of Foden steam wagons.
 One such customer, Edward Rudd, had imported a Knox Automobile tractor from the United States, and impressed with its low weight/high hauling power had asked Scammell if they could make a similar model of their own.

 However, the outbreak of World War I in 1914 stopped the project and presented itself as a turning point in road transport history.
 Mechanical transport was seen to work, proving its vast potential beyond doubt to forward-thinking companies such as Scammell.
 George Scammell's great nephew, Lt.
 Col. Alfred Scammell, was injured and invalided out of the army, and he was able to apply the practical experience he had gained during the war and began developing the articulated six wheeler.
 Percy G Hugh, chief designer, conceived the idea and at the 1920 Commercial Motor Show, 50 orders were taken for the new design.
 The vehicle's very low axle weight allowed it to carry 7.5 t payload legally at 12 mph, rather than being limited to 5 mph.